silentz/splunk_course/Knowledge Manager 101/Knowledge objects.md

 ### Field aliases

 Assign alternate name to existing field in data.
+Create: fields settings in splunk

 ### Calculated fields

 Perform calculations based on the values of existing fields.
+Create: using `eval` command

 ### Lookups